News Explorer

 Viewing settings Description macOS iOS tvOS

-Sidebar unread counts Determines the styling of the unread count badges.
+Badge style Determines the text color of the unread count badges.

-Use grayscale icons When enabled, all subscription icons will be rendered in grayscale colors.
+Use grayscale icons When enabled, all feed icons will be rendered in grayscale colors.

 Article list preview Determines how many content lines are previewed in the articles list.
 You can choose between 0 and 10 lines.
 In iOS, this setting is part of the settings popup that appears when tapping the ●●● button in the article list.